How to hire your first employee in Georgia

 1. Make a hiring plan

 Before you do anything, you need to get organized.
 So pull out your calendar and sketch out a plan and hiring timeline—even if it’s a little rough.
-Remember to consider the amount of time it will take to get all your hiring paperwork in order, to finalize the new insurance coverages you’ll need, and get your small business completely ready to take on an employee.
+Remember to consider the amount of time it will take to get all your hiring paperwork in order, finalize the new business insurance coverages you’ll need, and get your small business completely ready to take on an employee.
 After that, you’ll need at least a few weeks to find potential employees, screen their applicant materials, and conduct interviews.
 Finally, be sure to leave some time for hiring and onboarding.